Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [ASP.NET-MVC-Template](https://github.com/NikolayIT/ASP.NET-MVC-Template) - A ready-to-use templates for ASP.NET MVC 5 and ASP.NET Core with repositories, services, models mapping and DI and StyleCop warnings fixed.
 * [AddFeatureFolders](https://github.com/OdeToCode/AddFeatureFolders) - Enable feature folders for MVC controllers and views in ASP.NET Core.
 * [Angular Visual Studio Webpack Starter](https://github.com/damienbod/AngularWebpackVisualStudio) - Template for Webpack, Visual Studio, ASP.NET Core and Angular.
 Both the client and the server side of the application are implemented inside one ASP.NET Core project which makes it easier to deploy.
+* [CleanArchitecture](https://github.com/JasonGT/CleanArchitecture) - Solution template for creating a Single Page App (SPA) with Angular 8 and ASP.NET Core 3 following the principles of Clean Architecture
 * [DNTFrameworkCoreTemplate](https://github.com/rabbal/DNTFrameworkCoreTemplate) - Boilerplate project templates based on [DNTFrameworkCore](https://github.com/rabbal/DNTFrameworkCore)
 * [dotnet new caju](https://github.com/ivanpaulovich/dotnet-new-caju) - dotnet new templates with awesome architecture styles!
 Increases productivity to design layered applications based on Hexagonal, Clean or Event Sourcing architectures styles.
 It supports multiple data access frameworks (MongoDB, EntityFramework, Dapper or Kafka) and it is completely testable.
 * [EISK](https://github.com/EISK/eisk.webapi) - Provides developer resources with simple use cases to build scalable applications on top of .NET Core with [architectural best practices](https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/common-web-application-architectures) (DDD, onion architecture etc)